BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Step 2

 Step 2 requires variant annotations which can be generated here [annotation repo].
+A summary of the thresholds and software versioning used for variant annotation within BRaVa can be found [here](https://docs.google.com/document/d/11Nnb_nUjHnqKCkIB3SQAbR6fl66ICdeA-x_HyGWsBXM/edit#heading=h.649be2dis6c1).
+The top of the file looks like this:

 `head in/ukb_brava_annotations.txt`

 ```
 ENSG00000187634 var chr1:943315:T:C
 ENSG00000187634 anno damaging_missense
 ENSG00000187961 var chr1:961514:T:C chr1:962037:C:T chr1:962807:T:C
 ENSG00000187961 anno damaging_missense damaging_missense damaging_missense
 ```

+Here, each gene (coded according to Ensembl ID in column 1) receives two lines, a variant line (`var`) and an annotation line `anno` (column two).
+All subsequent information on each pair of gene specific lines contains space delimited information mapping the variant information onto the assocated annotation(s).

 Finally we perform the chromosome-phenotype specific association test: